Farah202324/myReddit/README.md

 # MyReddit
 #### MyReddit is a simple clone of the popular social media platform Reddit.
-It allows users to create accounts, post content, vote on posts, and comment on posts.
+It allows users to create accounts, post content, and vote on posts.

 # Technologies Used
 - HTML, CSS, JS ,DOM manipulation